 If you're hosting a Christmas party of your own, setting a budget with a buffer for emergencies goes a long way.
 Ideally, it'll prevent you from getting too carried away.
 There's decorating, then there's mounting Santa clause, a sleigh and eight reindeer onto your roof.
 So, make sure you know your limits.
 You could borrow sets of glasses or plates from friends, family or even hire them, because chances are you won't need 50 wine glasses every weekend next year.

 This one's on me!

 We get it.
 Christmas is exciting.
 But as much as your generosity may not have a limit, your credit card sure does.
 Consider the number of Christmas lunches, dinners or drinks you'll be attending.
 Some you may have prepaid for (resented it at the time, loving it come December), some may be covered by your company, and others touch and go on arrival.
 Don't be afraid to suss out the menu and check the costs of food and drinks in advance.
 Many affordable meals can skyrocket in price when it turns out the wine you've been drinking was second from the top not second from the bottom.
 Pick your moments and enjoy yourself.
 If you're playing host, delegate like it's your job and the evening is sure to be a lot less stressed, on your mind and pocket.
 Your budget is important to stick to and your friends or family wouldn't want you to feel strained on their behalf.

 The festive season is filled with temptations and expenses every way you turn, but with a budget in place it can help you draw the line somewhere, and relish in the festivities.
-You could also change the limit on your credit card or consider a low rate credit card, such as our Latitude Low Rate Mastercard, now even better since we lowered the interest rate from 15.49% p.a. to 11.99% p.a. and added some complimentary insurance benefits.
+You could also change the limit on your credit card or consider a low rate credit card, such as our Latitude Low Rate Mastercard, now even better since we offer a low rate of 9.89% as the standard annual percentage rate, plus our complimentary insurance benefits.
 This way, you'll hopefully have something to play with come January, even if your plans only involve lying on a beach!